Minikutty/Scrollmap/README.md

 Here's the link which provides license information.
 "https://github.com/Minikutty/Scrolling-Map-for-navigational-Device/blob/master/License.md"

-A map navigator is an android app for navigational purposes which provide different views of the map like north-up and heading -up modes.
+A scrollmap is an android app for navigational purposes which provide different views of the map like north-up and heading -up modes.